 You can track and report outages in several ways:

 During outages, our crews first work to clear downed power lines and ensure electricity is restored where it is needed most.
 See our 9-step outage restoration process.

+Sometimes during a storm, the service mast (see diagram) can be pulled away from a house.
 If the power goes out, the service mast will need to be repaired before we can safely switch power on.
 Our crews can only work on company-owned equipment, so if you ever need to replace a mast, please contact a licensed electrician to make the repairs.